Emily's Instagram: @emilyschuman

 For clothing line inquiries, please reach out to: email@example.com

 I'm always humbled by people's interest in my blog so I compiled a list of answers to the most frequently asked questions.

 Who takes the pictures of you?
-My husband takes the pictures of me (I take all of the other shots that include food, travel, beauty, home decor, etc).
+My team takes the pictures of me (and we all contribute shots that include food, travel, beauty, home decor, etc).

 May I use your photographs on my site?
 Of course!
 Please just make sure to link back to my blog as my images are all copyrighted.

 On what platform do you host your blog?
-I initially started my blog on Blogspot, then moved over to Wordpress and am now on a custom Drupal installation.
+I initially started my blog on Blogspot, then moved over to Wordpress.
+I currently use Tempest.

 What do you do for a living?
 I work full-time on my blog, which includes several partnerships, design collaborations, and consulting.
-My first book, which was a national best-seller, came out in August 2012.
-I'm currently working on my second (slated to come out in spring 2015) focused entirely on home.
+My first book, which was a national best-seller, came out in August 2012, and my second book came out in 2015.